-5) CPU OPT PUMP/SYS FAN2 PUMP (Fan/Pump Headers)
+5) SYS_FAN3_PUMP (System Fan/Water Cooling Pump Header)

-The fan/pump headers are 4-pin.
+The fan/pump header is 4-pin and possesses a foolproof insertion design.
 Most fan headers possess a foolproof insertion design.
 When connecting a fan cable, be sure to connect it in the correct orientation (the black connector wire is the ground wire).
 The speed control function requires the use of a fan with fan speed control design.
 For optimum heat dissipation, it is recommended that a system fan be installed inside the chassis.
-The headers also provide speed control for water cooling pumps, refer to Chapter 2, "BIOS Setup," "M.I.T.," for more information.
+The header also provides speed control for a water cooling pump, refer to Chapter 2, "BIOS Setup," "M.I.T.," for more information